Stocks wobble amid new economic warnings: Stock market news today

 Here's what's moving markets on Wednesday, June 7, 2023.

-US stocks wavered Wednesday during midday trading after Canada unexpectedly hiked interest rates, combined with a surprise drop in Chinese exports and economic headwinds flagged by the OECD stoked fresh concerns about global growth.
+US stocks wavered Wednesday during midday trading after an unexpected interest rate hike from Canada, a surprise drop in Chinese exports and economic headwinds flagged by the Paris-based Organization for Economic Cooperation and Development (OECD) stoked fresh concerns about global growth.

 The Bank of Canada hiked its key interest rate 25 basis points on Wednesday, wrapping up its three-month pause on increases, as the Canadian economy is running too hot.